jovw/cs361/README.md

-# Microservice Implementation
+# Microservice Implementation 🌐

-## Communication Contract
+## Communication Contract 📜
 This README serves as the communication contract.
-I will not amke any major data to the code, besdies waht is needed to accomodate for partners project
-Main communication pipeline will be REST calls
+I will not make any major changes to the code, besides what is needed to accommodate our partners' projects.
+The main communication pipeline will be REST calls.

-## How to set up the virtual enviroment
+## How to Set Up the Virtual Environment 🖥️
-1. open a terminal at the root of the project
+1. Open a terminal at the root of the project.
-2. run the following commands:
+2. Run the following commands:
 ```
 !pip3 install --user virtualenv
 !python3 -m venv .